 News impact curve

-Notes: The solid line represents the GJR-GARCH model for Bitcoin while ignoring breakpoints.
-The dotted line corresponds to the GJR-GARCH model that accounts for the breakpoints.
-The x-axis represents whether the shock is positive or negative.
+Notes: The solid line represents the GJR-GARCH model for Bitcoin, ignoring breakpoints.
+The dotted line corresponds to the GJR-GARCH model that accounts for breakpoints.
+The x-axis shows whether the shock is positive or negative.
 The y-axis represents the impact of any given shock on the volatility of Bitcoin.
-More detail about construction of these curves is discussed in Engle and Ng (1993).
+More details about the construction of these curves are discussed in Engle and Ng (1993).